 Working at The Signature Room restaurant, perched 95 stories above Chicago, Chef Jake Schmidt thought he knew what constituted a great view.
 But then he moved to Asheville.

-"There's nothing like nature's beauty," says Schmidt as he observes Mount Pisgah from the covered deck of the Grove Park Inn's Edison sports bar, one of several eateries he oversees.
+"There's nothing like nature's beauty," says Schmidt as he observes Mount Pisgah from the covered deck of the Grove Park Inn's Edison sports bar, one of several eateries he previously oversaw.
 "I love to watch the weather rolling over the mountains."

 The vast mountain vista provides a stately setting for a slower pace of dining; sometimes guests linger for an entire evening on the inn's grand stone terrace.
 "We'll have people who get here for dinner at 5:30 and stay until 10 p.m.," Schmidt explains.